What is a Local Citation?

 Verification & Trust

-Listing your business on the prominent national and local sites helps your business create authority, establish trust, and will improve your business’ ability to rank in local search results.
+Listing on the prominent national and local sites helps your business create authority, establish trust, and will improve your business’ ability to rank in local search results.

 Prominence